aenrichus/llm_from_scratch/README.md

 ## Notes

 - This project is a **learning exercise**, not intended for production use.
 - I’m actively iterating on this codebase as I explore new ideas and features.
+This includes experimenting with downstream tasks like spam classification.
 - Feedback, suggestions, and collaboration are always welcome!

 ## License